marshallair/Zoho-CRM/FieldMerge/README.txt

                                                                                                                                          If null block is present, then it is evaluated and returned for a null field value, including {$N}
                                                                                                                                          If error block is present, then it is returned if there is an error, such as field name doesn't exist, {$N} can be used and {$E} is the placeholder for the error value.
         $DEFVAR$                 defines a variable                  variable name                                                       nothing or error value if not a valid variable name.
-Can contain alpha, numeric, and "_" characters.
+Can contain alpha, numeric, and "_" characters.ANDAND
         $GETVAR$                 returns a variable value            variable name                                                       returns a variable value if only variable name is present (or blank if error or null)
                                                                                                                                          If not null block is present, then it is returned. {$} is placeholder for value, {$N} is placeholder for variable name.
                                                                                                                                          If null block is present, then it is returned for a null variable value, {$N} is placeholder for variable name.